-To both identify molecular mechanisms of alcohol use disorders and advance new therapeutic approaches, we seek a Postdoctoral Fellow with experience in cell biology and quantitative microscopy.
-The Postdoctoral Fellow will culture cells, work with extracellular vesicles (small biomarker-loaded particles shed by cells) from rat plasma, immunostain cells, extracellular vesicles, and rat brain slices, perform imaging experiments using single molecule localization microscopy, and complete data analysis to define the nano-organization of relevant biomolecules.Basic education, experience and skills required for consideration:
+We seek a Postdoctoral Fellow with experience in cell biology and quantitative microscopy.
+The Postdoctoral Fellow will purify and manipulate EVs from cultured cells and plasma, perform imaging experiments using single molecule localization microscopy, and complete data analysis to characterize molecular content of extracellular vesicles.Basic education, experience and skills required for consideration:

-- A Ph.D. degree in biomedical sciences, biophysics, chemical engineering or a related discipline is required with no more than 4 years of postdoctoral training.
+- A Ph.D. degree in Biomedical Sciences, Biophysics, Chemical Engineering, or a related discipline is required with no more than 3 years of postdoctoral training.

 - Experience in quantitative microscopy and cell biology.

 - Ability to carry out independent research and prepare manuscripts for publication.

 - Experience with super-resolution microscopy, extracellular vesicles, and MATLAB programming is preferred.

 The estimated pay scale represents the typical [salary/hourly] range City of Hope reasonably expects to pay for this position, with offers determined based on several factors which may include, but not be limited to, the candidate's experience, expertise, skills, education, job scope, training, internal equity, geography/market, etc. This pay scale is subject to change from time to time.